Raul-Data-Scientist/data-science-crisp-dm-EnglishVersion/README.md

 ## How You Can Help:

-- **Contribute Translations:** Help us translate the project content into English.
+- **Contribute Translations:** Help us translate the project content into English from Indonesian.
 Whether it's a few sentences or entire sections, every contribution matters!

 - **Review Translations:** If you're fluent in both languages, your help in reviewing translations for accuracy and clarity would be greatly appreciated.